-Hertfordshire LEP provided a loan to the Watford Riverwell scheme (previously known as Watford Health Campus) with the money being used for land decontamination and construction of a new access road, Thomas Sawyer Way, serving Watford Hospital, Watford Football Club and the new Watford Riverwell area.
+Hertfordshire LEP provided a loan to the Watford Riverwell scheme (previously known as Watford Health Campus) for land decontamination and the construction of a new access road, Thomas Sawyer Way, serving Watford Hospital, Watford Football Club and the new Watford Riverwell area.
 This is the first phase of the regeneration scheme.

 The road was opened in November 2016 and has significantly improved access to Watford General Hospital which has improved emergency times for blue light vehicles.
 The successful launch of the new road has also opened up access to the rest of the site, enabling development.

 Construction on the first business zone, Trade City Watford, was completed in the third quarter of 2017, providing 70,000 sq. ft. of new business space and expected to create around 180 new jobs.
-Plans are also progressing on the design for the first phase of the residential area, with construction starting on 'Woodlands' in Autumn 2017.
+Construction began on the first phase of residential development, known as 'Woodlands' in Autumn 2017, and the second phase, 'Waterside', in early 2018.
 View the development timeline.

 Trade City Watford